 This is quite a large gap in the information they provide, as it can be quite discomforting to know you are at risk of certain negative health conditions.

-Nebula Genomics takes particular care when it comes to the privacy and security of their users’ data.
-They store their customers’ data using blockchain technology which you may have heard of before as this is the same technology that is used for cryptocurrency.
+Nebula Genomics stores their customers’ data using blockchain technology, which you may have heard of before, as this is the same technology that is used for cryptocurrency.
 Nebula claims that by storing their users’ data this way, it makes it more secure in the event of any data breach.

-Nebula actually takes security so seriously that they now offer anonymous genetic sequencing.
+Nebula also claims to offer “anonymous genetic sequencing”.
 What this means is that they allow you to pay for their services anonymously using cryptocurrency or a pre-paid credit/debit card, sign up to their site anonymously, browse their site anonymously using a VPN and ship anonymously to a location of your choice.

-Whilst this process can be anonymous, Nebula Genomics does also share all of the data they process with researchers, however, again this is done so anonymously.
+Whilst this process can be anonymous, Nebula Genomics does also share all of the data they process with researchers, however, this is also done so anonymously.

 Depending on what aspect of genetic testing you’re interested in, there are alternatives to Nebula Genomics.